typestack/routing-controllers/README.md

 ## Using middlewares

-You can use any exist express / koa middleware, or create your own.
+You can use any existing express / koa middleware, or create your own.
 To create your middlewares there is a `@Middleware` decorator, and to use already exist middlewares there are `@UseBefore` and `@UseAfter` decorators.

-### Use exist middleware
+### Use existing middleware

-There are multiple ways to use middlewares.
+There are multiple ways to use middleware.
 For example, lets try to use [compression](https://github.com/expressjs/compression) middleware:

 1. Install compression middleware: `npm install compression`